avonholle/misc-grad-school/README.md

 5. after done running, look at your log: 'nano *.log'
 6.

-More good info at [ats.ucla.edu](http://stats.idre.ucla.edu/sas/seminars/multiple-imputation-in-sas/mi_new_1/)
+More good info on proc mi at [ats.ucla.edu](http://stats.idre.ucla.edu/sas/seminars/multiple-imputation-in-sas/mi_new_1/)